types§

 .traversal = { recurse, delegate, defer, varying, value, nothing }

-cases are used to control the flow of Traversal
+The types.traversal cases are used to control the flow of Traversal.

 You can find information about them at the API documentation linked above.
 They are also explained in more extensive detail in the Traversal Further Reading chapter.